The Grimhilderness Series

 Mike first began learning the piano at the age of seven.
 By the time he was twenty, he had worked as rehearsal pianist for a number of local shows, in an amateur capacity.
 This was followed for a couple of years with professional work with the New Zealand Opera Company, as a repetiteur.
 He toured his home country of New Zealand from the top to the bottom and back again, firstly as the accompanist/music director of a very much cut-down version of La Boheme that was performed in a variety of small towns, and then as the accompanist for the New Zealand Opera Quartet, a group of four singers who performed at virtually every high school in the country.

 He attended the London Opera Centre at the same time as the much more famous Kiri te Kanawa, and then stayed on in London for another five years.
 On returning home to New Zealand with his English-born wife, he settled into a long career as an amateur musician.
 Alongside his playing, he's composed a large number of songs and piano pieces, a number of which have been performed by various local artists.

 Since the beginning of the 21st century, Mike has also been asked to play a number of roles in theatre productions, He was involved in theatre in his late teens, but more often on the musical side than the acting.
-He's been fascinated by the process of memorising lines (he's memorised Scripture and poetry for much of his life) and finds that age is no barrier to remembering scripts, but it does take longer as you get older to get to grips with the lines.
+He's been fascinated by the process of memorizing lines (he's memorized Scripture and poetry for much of his life) and finds that age is no barrier to remembering scripts, but it does take longer as you get older to get to grips with the lines.